 Ebrahim Raisi: Who was the Iranian president killed in fiery helicopter crash?

-Iranian President’s life at risk with information emerging from scene of helicopter crash
+An event taking place to mark the death of Raisi in London ended in a clash between pro-Iran supporters and anti-Iranian government protesters

-Iranian president Ebrahim Raisi has been confirmed dead in a helicopter crash after hours of frantic searching through a foggy mountainous region.
+Iranian president Ebrahim Raisi, 63, died alongside Iran’s foreign minister Hossein Amirabdollahian and two senior local officials on board the helicopter on 19 May.

-Raisi, 63, died alongside Iran’s foreign minister Hossein Amirabdollahian and two senior local officials on board the helicopter, the state-run IRNA news agency reported.
+Raisi was confirmed dead after hours of frantic searching through a foggy mountainous region.

 Iran’s interior minister Ahmed Vahidi confirmed earlier to state TV that one of the helicopters in a convoy carrying President Raisi, 63, suffered a “hard landing” – adding that rescue teams struggled to reach the site due to ongoing difficult weather conditions.